-The base of this beverage is simple: Non-dairy milk (I mixed full-fat coconut milk and vanilla almond milk), cocoa powder, vanilla extract, salt, sugar, and a pinch of Vietnamese cinnamon, nutmeg and extra-hot cayenne.
+The base of this beverage is simple: Non-dairy milk (I mixed full-fat coconut milk and vanilla almond milk), cocoa powder, vanilla extract, salt, sugar, and pinches of Vietnamese cinnamon, nutmeg, and extra-hot cayenne.
 Then for a luxurious finish I add a layer of vanilla-infused coconut “whipped cream” made with my remaining coconut milk and drizzle it on top with a little chocolate syrup for good measure.

 If my hot cocoa-loving neighbors wouldn’t have been nearby for sampling, I would’ve guzzled the whole batch down by myself.

-- 2-3 Tbsp sugar, depending on your taste
+- 2-3 Tbsp sugar or agave (or honey if not vegan // depending on your taste)

 - In a small saucepan, bring milk to a low simmer over medium heat.

 - Add cocoa powder, sugar, salt, vanilla and spices and whisk vigorously to combine.